Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Introduction

 In this paper, we consider the fundamental problem of nonparametric two-sample testing, where we observe independent samples $x_i \sim \popP$, $i = 1,\ldots,m$ and $y_i \sim \popQ$, $i = 1,\ldots,n$, all samples assumed to be in $\Rd$, and we use the data to test the hypothesis

-Though there are many forms of nonparametric two-sample tests, we will focus on a class of tests based on \emph{maximum mean discrepancy} (MMD), which measures distance between two sets of samples by taking the maximum difference in sample averages over a function class $\cF$:
+This is not only a problem of core interest in the traditional literature on hypothesis testing in statistics, it also has a key role in more modern applications in machine learning, such as out-of-distribution detection \citep{hendrycks2017baseline}, transfer learning \citep{long2015learning}, generative modeling \citep{goodfellow2014generative}, among others. \emph{Nonparametric} two-sample testing in particular refers to the problem of testing $\popP = \popQ$ as above, without parametric assumptions on the forms of the distributions $\popP, \popQ$.
+Although there are many nonparametric two-sample tests, we will focus on a class of tests called \emph{integral probability metrics} (IPMs) \citep{muller1997integral}, which measure the discrepancy between two sets of samples by taking the maximum difference in sample means over a function class $\cF$:

 Here \smash{$\empP = \frac{1}{m} \sum_{i = 1}^{m} \delta_{x_i}$} is the empirical distribution and \smash{$\empP(f) = \frac{1}{m} \sum_{i = 1}^{m} f(x_i)$} the corresponding empirical expectation operator based on $x_i$, $i = 1,\ldots,m$; and likewise for $\empQ$ and $\empQ(f)$.